Table of Contents

 2. Apply Waterproof Coatings

 If you are brave and want to get in there, maybe start throwing some waterproof sprays or coatings around.
-One of the best things about silicone sprays is that they can create a water-repellent coating.
+You can use silicone sprays which can create a water-repellent coating.
 Do keep in mind this is kind of more like a plan B than an ideal solution.
 You have to be thorough; combing over every inch like you’re frosting a cake, but you really are.
+And one more thing, this can reduce the microphone ability and speaker volume.

 3. Seal Vulnerable Points